Visiting in Winter Overview

 - Elevation Gain: 600 feet

 This easy hike will take you through an old-growth forest, under towering spruces and hemlock, on a well-maintained trail.
 At ½ mile, you will reach a trail junction, continue toward Marymere Falls, crossing Barnes Creek and Falls Creek.
 Shortly after, you will come into view of the 90-foot waterfall, which should be flowing quickly and abundantly in the winter.
-This trail is a loop, so you are given two perspective of the waterfall as you make you way down the trail.
-For a quick walk in the woods, with great payoff in the middle, Marymere Falls is a perfect hike to do in the winter.
+This trail is a loop, so you are given two perspectives of the waterfall as you make your way down the trail.
+For a quick walk in the woods, with a great payoff in the middle, Marymere Falls is a perfect hike to do in the winter.